-These leek and potato cakes are easy to make and you can get the kids involved in cooking this delicious lunch or side dish recipe.
+These leek and potato cakes are easy to make and you can get the kids involved in cooking this delicious recipe.

 That means I have spent a fair bit of time in the kitchen over the past few days, because while we have plenty of food, it is mostly not of the ‘quick and easy’ variety.
 It’s more of the ‘make it from scratch’ variety.
-But that’s ok… I’m up for the challenge!
+But that’s ok, I’m up for the challenge!

 Here’s another easy lunch idea using leftovers…

-We were a tad overzealous and filled our muffin pan a little too full so they took a while to cook, but they made a great lunch and I’m pretty sure it was quicker to make these leek and potato cakes from scratch, than get all four kids in and out of the car, to the shops, and back again, and certainly more fun!
+I think we filled our muffin pan a little too full so they took a while to cook, but these leek and potato cakes made a great lunch, and I’m pretty sure it was quicker to make these from scratch, than get all four kids in and out of the car, to the shops, and back again, and certainly more fun!

 Easy and delicious leek and potato cakes.Leek and Potato Cakes